What is Retirement Planning: A Step-By-Step Guide For Beginners

 It lowers your taxable income now, reducing your current tax bill.

-Once you withdraw that money from your account in retirement, you’ll be paying taxes.
+Once you withdraw that money from your account in retirement, you’ll be obligated to pay taxes.

 Roth 401(k)